Common Places Work Injuries Happen in New Jersey

 Though most work-related injuries occur in fields that require physical labor, such as construction sites, oil refineries, and warehouses, they can happen virtually anywhere.
-Just some of the places where work injuries are known to occur are as follows:
+If you’ve been injured on the job, Sussex County Workers’ Compensation Lawyers can help you understand your rights and pursue the benefits you deserve.
+Just some of the places where work injuries are known to occur include:

 Depending on a person’s line of work and their surroundings, there are a wide range of injuries they can potentially sustain while on the job.
 Some of the most common work-related injuries we’ve seen over the years are as follows: